Best Cheap Health Insurance in New Jersey for 2026

 Silver plans pay for about 70% of your medical care.

+In New Jersey, Silver plans cost $669 per month, on average.
 Silver plans are a good choice for most people who have average medical needs.
-These plans give you good coverage at a relatively low rate.
+These plans give you good coverage at a moderate rate.
 They're also the most popular option in New Jersey.
-About 80% of people who get coverage through GetCoveredNJ choose a Silver plan.
+Roughly 4 in 5 people who get coverage through GetCoveredNJ choose a Silver plan.

 Silver plans are also the only level eligible for extra discounts called cost-sharing reductions, which let you pay less when you get medical care.